 The chart below presents the ratings for Fall River educators across all schools, with a comparison of results from the district as a whole and the state.
 Blue denotes all the educators rated in the ‘unsatisfactory’ category, red in the ‘needs improvement,’ yellow in the ‘proficient,’ and green in the ‘exemplary’ category.
-Ratings across all schools vary greatly, ranging from as low as 0 percent of teachers that need improvement to as high as 44.2 percent.
-Exemplary teachers comprise from 0 to 14.6 percent and unsatisfactory from 0 to 6.5 percent.
+Ratings across all schools vary greatly, ranging from as low as 0 percent of teachers that need improvement to as high as 37.5 percent.
+Exemplary teachers comprise from 0 to 14.6 percent and unsatisfactory from 0 to 6.3 percent.
 No correlation could be found between school performance and educator ratings.
-Durfee High, a Level 3 school, received an overall performance score of 9 out of 100, relative to other schools that serve similar grades, and Mary Fonseca Elementary, also a Level 3 school, received a 4 out of 100 overall performance score.
 These schools’ performance is drastically lower than the state average, but their educator ratings are about the same.
 The ratings look drastically different in New Bedford, with significantly fewer ‘unsatisfactory’ educators and many more ‘exemplary’ educators.

-In 2013, Fall River teacher salary was significantly below the state average of $71,620.
-In 2012, the average salary of the city was about the same $67,069.
+In 2015, the average Fall River teacher salary was significantly below the state average of $76,442.
+The average teacher salary of the city has experienced a slight decrease since 2014 when it was $66,693.
 With the exception of FY10 and FY11, Fall River lags behind New Bedford and other Gateway Cities in its average teacher salary amount.
-The Fall River cost of living is 0.87 percent higher than the New Bedford cost of living.
-Value of salary reflects years of experience, as teachers earn more the longer they teach, according to a pay scale determined by teachers contract.
+The value of a salary reflects years of experience as teachers earn more the longer they teach, according to a pay scale determined by teachers contract.

 5. Percent of classes taught by highly qualified teachers: 93.6%